 A purely socialistic nation would have no private business enterprises existing or operating within their nation's boundaries and no private individuals would own or control anything.

-Again, the truth is no such nation exist.
+Again, the truth is no such nation exists.

 The primary negative or “con” to capitalism is the fact that the motivation to be rewarded or to get more than the other fellow oftentimes becomes greed.
 Greed is the desire to have more without concern for its impact on others.
 If our human nature was basically good, then greed would not be a problem.
-However, our human nature is very much a problem and thus more often than not, greed does become the motivation for most in capitalistic societies.
+However, our human nature is very much a problem and thus more often than not, greed does become the motivation for many in capitalistic societies.
+As greedy people take more and more to themselves - and thus demonstrate they care more about themselves than others - fair wealth distribution becomes a problem.

 This fact can be seen in countries like India.
 India has a primarily capitalistic system and the result has been billionaires living is palaces with millions of people eking out a subsistence living and living in slums in the shadow of the billionaire's palace.
 In other words, capitalistic societies will typically suffer from growing wealth inequality problems where the richer get richer and the poorer get poorer.
-Again, this is due to greedy individuals selfishly taking advantage of the benefits of the capitalistic system.
+Again, this is due to greedy individuals selfishly taking advantage of the benefits of the capitalistic system - including the power that comes with money - while not significantly helping others with what they earn.

 The primary benefit or “pro” to socialism is primarily the desire to share the wealth among all people or the striving for equality.
-Capitalism is based on competition, and competition is the way of the jungle, meaning the strong and capable will ‘prevail’ over the less-strong and less-capable.
-That “prevailing” takes the form of the wealthy ruling class using the non-wealthy working class as it means to become more wealthy and powerful.
+Capitalism is based on competition, and competition is the way of the jungle, meaning the strong and capable will ‘prevail’ over the less-strong, less advantaged, and less-capable.
+That “prevailing” takes the form of the wealthy ruling class using the non-wealthy working class as its means to become more wealthy and powerful.
 It is good and right to want to help others less fortunate than ourselves.
 Compassion is perhaps what humanity needs most, and competition works hard against compassion, and capitalism is a competition-based economic system.
-Socialism is by its very nature, attempting to build “compassion” into the system…it is trying to ensure that individual’s greed does not have a place in the operation of the model and thus everybody is taken care of.
+Socialism is by its very nature, attempting to build “compassion” into the system (the rules of the system)…it is trying to ensure that individual’s greed does not have a place in the operation of the model and thus everybody is taken care of.

 There is a better system than either capitalism or socialism, and we will get to that in a bit.